 If you thought that all cavities are the same, think again.
 There are actually many different types of cavities that your dentist checks for during your routine visits, including arrested caries.
 These are cavities that are no longer progressing or active.
 Here's how your dentist finds these areas of decay and determines if they require treatment.

 You may know that dental caries is the scientific term for cavities, and that cavities refer to areas of decay in teeth.
-As the American Dental Association (ADA) explains, cavities are caused by certain bacteria in our mouths that feed on the sugar we eat and turn it into acid.
+According to the Indian Dental Association, cavity-causing organisms feed on sugar and turn it into acid, which attacks tooth enamel and causes tooth decay.
 This acid can destroy the outer tooth enamel.
 If allowed to progress, the acid can reach the layer underneath, known as dentin.

 Cavities appear differently depending on their location and stage, and when you see your dentist, they will assess the severity of any decay in your teeth.
-Several factors can affect the extent of tooth decay, such as your biology, environment and behaviors, according to an article in The Journal of the American Dental Association (JADA).
+A research study published in the Journal of Indian Society of Pedodontics and Preventive Dentistry notes that dental caries afflicts humans of all ages and in all regions of the world.
+It is a disease that may be never eradicated because of the complex interplay of social, behavioral, cultural, dietary and biological risk factors that are associated with its initiation and progression.
 For example, actions such as applying fluoride to the teeth can help to prevent cavities, whereas forgetting to brush your teeth twice a day can put you at risk for dental decay.

 What Does Arrested Caries Mean?